anyahush/surf-the-wave/TESTING.md

 | Vanessa Cleary | When going through checkout process an error occurred when logged in but could checkout as a guest was able to checkout successfully | The checkout form was trying to get email from default_email rather than the user.
 This was updated. |
 | Maggie Walsh | Tested checkout process but got a server error when 'Go to secure checkout' was clicked. | Checkout process thoroughly checked and no issues.
 Maggie later tried and it worked with no issues |

+### Automated Testing

+Automated testing is new to me so decided that I would carry out thorough and robust manual testing and try some autmated testing to compliment.
+I have carried out some testing across all apps.
+This is something I tend to explore further and build on my skills, and will explore futher testing of this site in future development.

 ### Bugs

 #### Found and Fixed